smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table-Valued Function

-A table-valued function acts much like a view with the added benefit of being parameterized.
+A table-valued function acts like a view with the added benefit of being parameterized.

 For this example, we create a table-valued function using the `Employees` table.
-To use the table values function we can simply select from the function or use the `CROSS APPLY` to join to another table.
+To use the table values function, we can simply select from the function or use the `CROSS APPLY` join operation.

 ```sql
 CREATE OR ALTER FUNCTION FnGetEmployees (@EmployeeID INTEGER)